Updated 26 November 2020

 The testing scheme has two aims:

-- to estimate the prevalence of asymptomatic/pre-symptomatic infection in staff and postgraduate students who are back on campus
+- to estimate the prevalence of asymptomatic/pre-symptomatic infection in staff and students who are on campus

-- to identify the rare cases of asymptomatic/pre-symptomatic infection so that those people can promptly isolate and so reduce transmission.
+- to identify cases of asymptomatic/pre-symptomatic infection so that those people can promptly isolate and so reduce transmission.

 Who can book a test?

 Any Imperial student or staff member can book a test as long as:

 - you are asymptomatic – that is, you do not have symptoms of COVID-19; and